CUNY-CL/yoyodyne-pretrained/README.md

 ## File formats

-Othjer than YAML configuration files, Yoyodyne Pre-trained operates on basic tab-separated values (TSV) files.
+Other than YAML configuration files, Yoyodyne Pre-trained operates on basic tab-separated values (TSV) data files.
 The user can specify source, features, and target columns.
 If a feature column is specified, it is concatenated (with a separating space) to the source.

 ## Usage